Containerize and run Nginx with Docker

 Connection test

-On the machine running Docker, open the following URL from a web browser.
+On the machine which runs Docker, open the following URL from a web browser.

 http://localhost:8080/